 He received the 2014 Bridgebuilder Award at Loyola Marymount University, Los Angeles, a prize established by the Doshi family "to honor an individual or organization dedicated to fostering understanding between cultures, peoples and disciplines."
 In 2015, in Venice, Italy, he was awarded the first Lucia Torri Cianci prize for innovative thinking

 He lives in London with his wife Jill Purce.
-They have two sons, Merlin, a graduate student in Plant Sciences at Cambridge University and a research fellow at The Smithsonian Tropical Research Institute, and Cosmo, a musician.
+They have two sons, Merlin, who received his PhD at Cambridge University in 2016 for his work in tropical ecology at the Smithsonian Tropical Research Institute in Panama , and Cosmo, a musician.

 Books by Rupert Sheldrake: